Back To Search Results

 • Structural anomalies and atrophy around the optic nerve fibers and optic disc pits can result in visual field loss.[14]

-• Peripheral retinal holes or breaks
+• Peripheral retinal holes or breaks are more possible findings.

 Evaluation

 Fluorescein angiography provides detailed information about the type and activity of myopic CNV and helps plan treatment.
 Myopic CNV resembles the appearance of type 2 or classic CNV on fluorescein angiography, demonstrating early hyperfluorescence that increases in size and intensity through to the late phase.
-It can help differentiate between hemorrhage from a myopic CNV versus a lacquer crack, with the latter displaying blocked fluorescence instead of increasing hyperfluorescence (see Image.
+This can help differentiate between hemorrhage from a myopic CNV versus a lacquer crack, with the latter displaying blocked fluorescence instead of increasing hyperfluorescence (see Image.
 Fluorescein Angiogram Demonstrating Myopic Choroidal Neovascular Membrane).
+Other tests, such as OCT angiography, ultrasonography, magnetic resonance imaging, and Indocyanine Green Angiography, may be useful for evaluating the shape and perfusion of the retina and choroid.
+However, these tests are rarely used in a clinical setting.[15][16][17]

 Treatment / Management